 Each year the program is growing and the Next Generation committee has worked closely with teachers and mentors to continue to develop the program, keeping it current, interesting and adding value to the student's education by providing information on career pathways that may not be easily accessible to them.

 This program relies on the participation from industry mentors and organisation sponsorship to ensure we can continue to inspire the "next generation".

-We work with the industry’s leading organisations to deliver the Next Generation Program, providing students with up to date information on some of Australia's biggest oil and gas projects.
+We work with the industry’s leading organisations to deliver the Next Generation Program, providing students with up to date information on some of Australia's biggest energy projects.
 We'd like to thank our program sponsors, for allowing us to develop the program and educate students across WA.

 We are now calling for 2022 sponsors.
 If you would like to support the program that supports our industry and the next generation, please contact us today.